qoretechnologies/building-blocks/README.md

 A base class for WebSocket handler services in Qorus services

 There are no connectors; it is entirely driven by configuration, and WebSocket server services are initialized when the object is created.
 ___

+## **BBM_WebSocketServiceDataEventSource Building Block**

+## Summary

+A data event source for WebSocket events in Qorus services, supporting serialized data for events.

+The class's constructor initializes the object, so if it's used as an event source (or generally in any connection) or as the primary service class, there is no need to use the `init` connector.

+## Data Serialization

+The default data serialization is `json`, as this is the most common serialization used; `yaml` is also supported.

+## Connectors

+### Event Connector `webSocketReceiveEvent`

+Provides a hash event when a WebSocket message is received from a client.

+### Input/Output Connector `init`

+Must be used to initialize the object in a service if this class is not used as an event source (or generally in any connection) or as the primary service class.

+### Input/Output Connector `webSocketSendEvent`

+Sends a message or a response to a client; the client is identified by the `cid` key in the input hash.

+No ouput data is provided.

+### Input/Output Connector `webSocketBroadcastEvent`

+Broadcasts a message to all clients; the message is provided as the `msg` key in the input data.

+No ouput data is provided.
+___

 ## **BBM_WebSocketServiceEventSource Building Block**